oieeaaaa/oieeaaaa/README.md

 I love writing codes, simple designs, learning and books!

 ## About
-- 🏢 I'm working at [Code & Theory](http://codeandtheory.com/) - Ortigas Center
+- 🏢 I'm working at MessageMedia
 - 🔥 I love working on my personal projects then break and fix them for the "AHA moments"!
-- 📱 I'm currently learning mobile development using dart & flutter
 - ❤️  I also teach web development to some of folks here in our country (Philippines) 🇵🇭
 - 📚 I enjoy reading books/articles about business, design, life, technology, psychology, and many more...
 - 📝 I prefer writing down some of my thoughts, ideas, and experience at [joimee.design](https://joimee.design/) or [@joimee.cajandab in medium](https://medium.com/@joimee.cajandab)